-NOTE: For your art era/movement assignment, be particularly careful about Web sites!
+NOTE: For your art research be particularly careful about Web sites!
 You will find far more accurate and reliable information on museum (e.g. Smithsonian) and educational (e.g. Yale University) sites!
 Sites like about.com, biography.com, and Wikipedia are NOT appropriate.

 The following Web sites provide collections of links to hundreds of individual Web sites relating to art and art history.
 Many of the resources collected on these sites have been reviewed by academics, librarians, or others knowledgeable in the field of art, so these are the best place to start!